 It was only when she reached the age of 40 that Noether finally began to receive a salary.

-Noether’s Theorem had revolutionized physics.
+Noether’s Theorem revolutionized physics.
 In 1919 the full force of her powerful mind turned towards pure mathematics.
 In this discipline, she was one of the principle architects of abstract algebra.
-Her name is remembered in many of its concepts, structures and objects, such as:
+Her name is remembered in many of its concepts, structures, and objects, such as: